akshaygulabrao/flappybird-monorepo/paper/outline.md

 ## Reinforcement Learning Techniques
 ### DQN
-I replicate the work of stable-baselines3.
+I use the DQN algorithm from stable-baselines3.
+The current implementation by stable-baseline3 implements many bells and whistles above the original DQN algorithm.

+The original DQN algorithm comes from [Mnih et al. Playing Atari with Deep Reinforcement Learning, arxiv 2013](https://arxiv.org/abs/1312.5602).
+They use a CNN consisting of convolution-relu blocks connected to a final fully connected layer.
+The CNN then approximates
+$$
+Q(s,a) =
+\begin{cases}
+r & \text{ if } s' \text{ is terminal} \\
+r + \gamma \max_{a'} Q(s',a') & \text{otherwise}
+\end{cases}
+$$
+by sampling data from a replay buffer.
+They use MSE loss to train the network with stochastic gradient descent.
+Adam and Batch Normalization were not known at the time.

+[Hasselt et al. Deep Reinforcement Learning with Double Q-learning, arxiv 2015](https://arxiv.org/abs/1509.06461) poitns out some problem with the original Q-Learning algorithm.
+The original Q-Learning algorithm suffers from overestimation bias.
+Hasselt et al. introduced the double Q-learning algorithm.
+The double Q-learning algorithm uses two networks to estimate the Q-value.
+One network is used to select the action, and the other network is used to evaluate the action.
+This reduces the overestimation bias.

+The current
 I originally used a simplified [64,64] multi-layer perceptron.
 I expected this to be insufficient and the performance to plateau.
 I set an over ambitious training step of 30 million.
 What surprised me was that the performance didn't stop plateauing long after I suspected it would.
+Setting the epsilon to $1 \times 10^{-4}$ statically instead of using epsilon-greedy exploration helped the agent more because the agent would play things safe by accounting for situations where flap or not flapping keeps it alive.
+The static $\epsilon$ helped the agent learn significantly faster.
+I suspect this to be an environment specific feature, where in other environments, the epsilon-greedy exploration would be more beneficial.
 ### PPO

 ### SAC